The City of Euless will provide periodic spraying for mosquitoes as deemed necessary.

 The City has increased the number of mosquito monitoring traps located throughout the city.
 These traps are monitored and tested weekly in cooperation with Tarrant County Public Health.
 Mosquito spraying won’t begin until a positive test result is reported in Euless.

 Instead of city wide spraying, the area directly around the positive mosquito sample will be sprayed.
 If a positive Zika case is reported, localized spraying will be done.
-This will consist of an area of several blocks adjacent to the positive sample collection point being sprayed.
+This will consist of a radius of several blocks around the positive sample collection point.

 Mosquito spraying will not occur during rain or if the wind speed is 10 mph or greater.
 In case of adverse weather conditions, spraying will be delayed until weather conditions become favorable.

 You do not need to do anything.
-If you want to take extra precautions, you can refer to these suggestions:
+If you want to take extra precautions, you can: